codio/knowledge/source/instructors/setupcourses/resources/resourcetools/pyret.rst

 Pyret
 =====

-Pencil Code is now available in Codio.
+Pyret is now available in Codio.

 |pyret|